Hal Wootten: Early life and education

 John Halden Wootten was born to a lower-middle-class family of dairy farmers from the North Coast region of New South Wales and is of English descent.
 Wootten's father grew up at Hal's paternal grandparents' farm in Alstonville, alongside Hal's uncles, in a Methodist upbringing.
 Wootten's father died when Hal was 11 months old; he was raised by his mother and, primarily, her parents, with whom Wootten lived until he was 9 years old.
 As a result of his mother's uncontrolled diabetes, Wootten was born a "huge baby", with two broken arms.
-One of these arms might have otherwise withered were it not for intervention by an elderly black woman who worked for Wootten's mother, who would massage his arms daily; however, though the uses of this arm are restricted, it remains relatively functional.
+One of these arms might have otherwise withered were it not for intervention by an elderly black woman who worked for Wootten's mother, who would massage his arms daily; however, though the uses of this arm are restricted, it remained relatively functional.

 Wootten undertook his primary schooling at Willoughby Public School and Double Bay Public School, when his mother ran her dress-making business.

 Wootten was educated at Sydney Boys High School in Surry Hills, graduating in the class of 1939, and the University of Sydney, from 1940 to 1945, where he earned a B.A., and the Sydney Law School, then the only law school in New South Wales, where he earned an LL.B.

 Career

 Early career

 During his university studies, and interested in languages but dissuaded by his teacher-turned-school principal paternal uncle, Wootten commenced working at the State Crown Solicitor's Office.
 From there, he joined the private sector, with the Sydney law firm Minter, Simpson & Co.
-Minter, Simpson & Co. would later merge with the Melbourne law firm Ellison, Hewison & Whitehead to form Minter Ellison.
+Minter, Simpson & Co. would later merge with the Melbourne law firm Ellison, Hewison & Whitehead to form MinterEllison.

 In 1949, Wootten was called to the bar in New South Wales but did not commence practising as a barrister until 1951.
 In 1966, he took silk.

 University of NSW Faculty of Law

 On 13 July 1964, the University of NSW University Council approved the creation of the UNSW Faculty of Law.
 On 24 January 1966, the Foundation Chair of Law was created, with the appointee to also be the Dean of the Faculty of Law.
 On 8 September 1969, Wootten was appointed to this position, where, in 1971, he would oversee the first teaching classes in the faculty.

 In 1970, Wootten helped establish the Aboriginal Legal Service, becoming its first president.
 In 1973, Wootten stepped down from this position to take up his appointment as a Judge of the Supreme Court of New South Wales.